-A large part of Studio Technologies Model 210's unique power is the ability to configure the operation of the main output and talkback functions.
+A large part of the Studio Technologies Model 210's unique power is the ability to configure the operation of the main output and talkback functions.
 To meet the needs of the many specific broadcast and production applications, a variety of button operating modes is available.
 The main output button can be selected to operate from among four modes.
 In the "push-to-mute" mode the button performs a momentary mute of the main output.
 In this way a "cough" button function is created, something typically required for television sports broadcasting.
 In the "push-to-talk" mode the button provides a momentary active function for the main output.
 This mode would be appropriate for applications such as stadium announcement.
 An alternate action "latching" configuration allows the button to enable or disable the main output as desired.
 This is useful in radio broadcasting, announce-booth, or voice-over applications.
 The fourth mode provides a hybrid function, supporting both push-to-talk and tap-to-enable/tap-to-disable operation.
 This operation is similar to that found in many broadcast intercom system user stations.

-A broadcast-standard "wet" (DC with audio) IFB circuit can be directly connected to Studio Technologies Model 210 Announcer's Console IFB input.
-Originated by sources such as the RTS® 4000-series IFB system or IFB interface devices from Studio Technologies, the connected IFB circuit can provide the DC power to operate Studio Technologies Model 210 Announcer's Console as well as two channels of cue audio.
+A broadcast-standard "wet" (DC with audio) IFB circuit can be directly connected to the Studio Technologies Model 210's IFB input.
+Originated by sources such as the RTS® 4000-series IFB system or IFB interface devices from Studio Technologies, the connected IFB circuit can provide the DC power to operate the Studio Technologies Model 210 as well as two channels of cue audio.

-Studio Technologies Model 210 Announcer's Console allows the two audio sources associated with the IFB input to be selected for routing to the headphone output.
+The Studio Technologies Model 210 allows the two audio sources associated with the IFB input to be selected for routing to the headphone output.
 Originating in production trailers, control rooms, or remote locations, these unbalanced sources normally provide DC power and program-with-interrupt audio on one channel and program-only audio on the other.
 Each source can be individually assigned to the left channel, right channel, or both left and right.
 This allows a wide variety of stereo and mono headphone mixes to be created.

 Two rotary controls are provided for user adjustment of the headphone output levels.
 For application flexibility the actual function of the two "pots" is configurable.
 For traditional on-air sports applications they can be selected to the dual-channel ("level/level") mode which provides independent control of the left- and right-channel volume.
 For use with dual-channel cue signals, or to support user preference, the stereo ("level/balance") mode can be selected.
 In this mode one control adjusts the overall level of both the left and right channels, while the other allows adjustment of the left/right level balance.
 To help minimize the chance of broadcast cues being missed, both level control modes can be configured so that a minimum headphone output level is maintained.
 Alternately, the headphone output can be set to fully mute when the controls are at their minimum position.

 Audio Quality and Protection

 In the world of broadcast and production audio it's fair to say that applications vary widely.
 To this end, one or two additional XLR connectors can easily be mounted into the Model 210's back panel.
-Multiple 3-position "headers" located on Studio Technologies Model 210 Announcer's Console's circuit board provide technician access to all input and output connections.
-Using a factory-available interface cable kit allows a Studio Technologies Model 210 Announcer's Console to be optimized to meet the exact needs of specific applications.
+Multiple 3-position "headers" located on the Model 210's circuit board provide technician access to all input and output connections.
+Using a factory-available interface cable kit allows a Studio Technologies Model 210 to be optimized to meet the exact needs of specific applications.
 For example, some applications may prefer to use a multi-pin XLR connector to interface with a headset.
 This can easily be accomplished by adding the appropriate 5-, 6-, or 7-pin XLR connector and making a few simple connections.
-Other applications may benefit from having "mult" or "loop-through" connections, something easily incorporated into a Studio Technologies Model 210 Announcer's Console.
+Other applications may benefit from having "mult" or "loop-through" connections, something easily incorporated into a Studio Technologies Model 210.
 One or two optional line input cards, as previously discussed, can also be mounted in the spare XLR connector positions.